Icon

 This is not a story about quality.
 Both restaurants make great food.
 It is a story about visibility.
 And visibility, for restaurants and food brands, is won or lost on photography.

 The data is not subtle.
-Research consistently shows that restaurants featuring professional food photography on their listings and social channels see dramatically higher engagement than those relying on amateur images.
+Yelp data shows restaurants with professional photos receive 2x more views compared to those relying on amateur images, and OpenTable's diner survey found 75% of diners check restaurant photos before booking.
 Diners are visual decision-makers — the overwhelming majority look up a restaurant online before walking through the door, and what they see in those first few seconds determines whether they keep scrolling or make a reservation.

-Menu items with professional photos generate significantly more orders than text-only listings.
+Cornell's Center for Hospitality Research found high-quality menu photography increases food orders by 30%.
 That is not a marketing theory.
 That is revenue sitting on the table — literally — waiting to be captured by a camera that knows what it is doing.

 Short-form video compounds the effect.
-A 15-second clip of a chef finishing a plate or a bartender pouring a signature cocktail performs better in social algorithms than any static post.
+Instagram's data on food content engagement rates consistently shows that a 15-second clip of a chef finishing a plate or a bartender pouring a signature cocktail performs better in social algorithms than any static post.
 But the foundation is still the photography.
 Video without strong stills is a house without a frame.

 Most restaurants think food photography means putting a dish on a white plate and pointing a camera at it.
 That is product photography.
 It has its place — on a delivery app, in a menu PDF.
 But it is not what builds a brand.